Barry0121/Barry0121.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-My name is Zexin Xue (pronounced: ze-sin-shue).
+My name is Zexin Xue.
 Feel free to call me Barry.

 I am currently studying at the University of California, San Diego in the Data Science department, and I plan to graduate during spring of 2023 with a B.S. in Data Science.
 I am preparing to return to graduate school for a M.S. degree in related fields.